The-Notebookinator/notebookinator/docs/src/developer_documentation/custom_themes.md

 })
 ```

 Inside of the function you have access to two variables, `properties`, and `data`.
-Properties contains a list of the properties the choices are being rated by, while `data` contains the scores for those choices.
+Properties contains a list of the properties the choices are being rated by, while `data` contains the choices alongside the scores for those choices.
 You can run a [`repr()`](https://typst.app/docs/reference/foundations/repr/) on either of those variables to get a better understanding of how they're structured.

 Here's a simple example to get you started, copied from the `default-theme`: